 Mireille B. Kalou is a medical doctor with a master’s degree in public health – Infectious Disease.
 Mireille has over 20 years of experience in laboratory science, capacity building, program design and management.
 Mireille had spearheaded and laid cornerstones to the PEPFAR centrally funded HIV Rapid Test Quality Improvement Initiative while supporting its adoption by ministries of health in multiple countries in African, Asia and the Caribbean Region.
 Since 2018 she has been serving as senior Laboratory Advisor to oversee the PEPFAR lab portfolio of Haiti (2018-2021) and Eswatini (2022 to present).
 In that capacity, she has collaborated with laboratory stakeholders in countries to strengthen laboratory services and systems, develop national strategic plans, provide technical guidance for the establishment of the national public health laboratory.
 In addition, she is supporting the MoH Port Health team in their efforts to strengthen border health capacity for screening travelers in and out of Eswatini.
 As the new activity manager for the Ministry of Health Cooperative Agreement, she chaired an PEPFAR interagency task team to align two government-to-government funding mechanisms.
 She has been recognized several times for her outstanding contributions.
 She has received the American Embassy Mission Honor Award in Cameroon, the Mission National Meritorious Honor Award in Haiti and in Eswatini, and the Center for Global Health Excellence in Laboratory Quality Award.
 She has authored and co-authored more than 20 articles in peer-reviewed journals and book chapter.
 In her free time, Mireille spends quality time with her daughter, enjoys baking, walking, relaxing with a nice book and whenever possible, discovering new places.

-Trudy Dobbs is currently a Biologist within the Serology & Incidence Team within the International Laboratory Branch (ILB) at the Division of Global HIV and TB, Global Health Center, US Centers for Disease Control and Prevention.
+Trudy Dobbs is currently a Biologist at the CDC’s Division of Global HIV and TB (DGHT).

 Kelsie Decker-Pulice is currently a microbiologist on the HIV Serology and Incidence Team.
-She focuses on international HIV recency implementation, serology testing, and various research projects.
+She focuses on international HIV serology testing, quality assurance, and various program optimization activities.
 She has supported several PEPFAR Population-based HIV Impact Assessments (PHIAs) in: Eswatini, Lesotho, Uganda, Malawi, Zambia, Botswana, and Tanzania by conducting lab trainings in country which focused on quality assurance in HIV rapid testing, waste management, blood collection, and sustaining the in- country laboratories well after the PHIA.
-Kelsie also has five years of experience in CLIA testing, ISO and CAP accreditation audits.
+Kelsie also has six years of experience in A2LA accreditation audits.

 Kelsie looks forward to providing technical assistance and guidance to strengthen quality management systems at the national, regional, and district levels.